 To provide timely notice to the campus community in the event of a Clery Act crime that may pose a serious or ongoing threat to members of the community, the Campus Police give timely warnings by issuing "Crime Alerts."
-The Campus Police will generally issue Crime Alerts for the following crimes: arson; aggravated assault; criminal homicide; robbery; burglary; sexual assaults, dating violence, domestic violence, stalking, hate crimes, liquor, drug, and weapons law violations.
-Campus Police will post these warnings in a variety of ways, including but not limited to posters, emails, and media.
+The Campus Police will generally issue Crime Alerts for the following crimes: arson, aggravated assault, criminal homicide, robbery, burglary, sexual assaults, dating violence, domestic violence, stalking, hate crimes and liquor, drug and weapons law violations, but may also give timely warnings for non-Clery Act crimes.
+Campus Police will post these warnings in a variety of ways, including but not limited to posters, emails and media.

-Georgia Gwinnett College also has the ability to send text message alerts to those who register in the RAVE app (Get RAVE) using their cell phone numbers.
+Georgia Gwinnett College has the ability to send text message alerts to those who register in the RAVE app (Get RAVE) using their cell phone numbers.
 Text messaging can be a very effective way to send important information to the campus community.
 The purpose of these Crime Alerts is to notify the campus community of the incident and to provide information that may enable community members to protect themselves from similar incidents.
 Tests of the emergency response system may be announced or unannounced.

-Additionally, the Campus Police may, in some circumstances, issue Crime Alerts when there is a pattern of crimes against persons or property.
+The decision to issue a timely warning will be decided on a case-by-case basis in light of all the facts surrounding a crime, including the nature of the crime, the continuing danger to the campus community and the possible risk of compromising law enforcement efforts.
+Additionally, the Campus Police may issue Crime Alerts when there is a pattern of crimes against persons or property.
 GGC issues Timely Warnings to alert the campus community of Clery crimes occurring on campus or in other Clery Geography considered by the college to represent an ongoing threat to students and/or employees.
 Timely warnings are issued without delay as soon as the pertinent information is available.
-The Department of Public Safety evaluates reports made to them, other CSAs, and local law enforcement to determine if a warning must be disseminated.
-Timely Warnings are issued by the Department of Public Safety with determination made by department personnel that receive the report of the incident.
+The Department of Public Safety evaluates reports made to them, other CSAs and local law enforcement to determine if a warning must be disseminated.
+Timely Warnings are issued by the Department of Public Safety with determination made by department personnel who receive the report of the incident.
 Timely Warnings are issued via the RAVE app, college email, phone calls, text messages and/or other electric and outdoor audio warning systems.
-Timely warnings will not include the names and other identifying information of complainants.
-Victim names or identifying information will be withheld from timely warnings.
+CSA reports and timely warnings will not include the names and other identifying information of complainants.
+Victim names or identifying information will be withheld from timely warnings as confidential.

 For incidents involving off-campus crimes, Georgia Gwinnett College may issue a Crime Alert if the crime occurred in a location used and frequented by the college population.

-Crime Alerts will be placed on the GGC Public Safety website, emailed, and posted in campus housing and at building entrances.
+Crime Alerts will be placed on the GGC

+Public Safety website, emailed and posted in campus housing and at building entrances.